VaultaFoundation/docs/evm/23_advanced-guides/20_using-multicall3.md

 title: Using Multicall3
 ---

-Multicall3 is a contract deployed to the EOS EVM that allows you to batch multiple calls into a single call.
+Multicall3 is a contract deployed to the Vaulta EVM that allows you to batch multiple calls into a single call.
 This means that you can make multiple calls to one or more contracts in a single transaction.

 This is useful for reducing the number of transactions you need to make to either read or write data.
 For instance, if